neelkanthk/laravel-surveillance/README.md

 #### You can use the 'surveillance' middleware on any route or route group just like any other middleware.

+### _NOTE: The middleware looks for the browser fingerprint in the header name as set in the `fingerprint-header-key` inside `config/surveillance.php`_

 ```php
 Route::middleware(["surveillance"])->get('/', function () {